Bluffton IT Support Guide

 • How many office locations?

 Last but not least, future needs are essential factors in allocating IT budget.
-It can be tempting to budget for the short term, allocating only toward immediate needs – but it’s unwise.
+It can be tempting to budget for the short term, allocating only toward immediate needs – but it’s unwise and will ultimately cost you.
 As an investment, IT needs must be considered in the long-term.

 There are two main long-term considerations to make: technology and business growth.